landonepps/airplay2-receiver-sound/README.md

 > Tested pairing: Apple TV to virtual speaker,

-## Optimization and known issues
-I wont be able to fix them but let you know.....
+**I wont be able to fix them, but let you know ...**

 - Always begin streaming first to virtual and then physical devices, otherwise its likely to fail

 - Multiple instances of virtual-receivers hosted on the same device won't work and mess mdns up

+-

+- Always remember to enter 'virtualenv' - without your connection will break even if the device is visible

 - Make sure you have 'pyaudio' and 'virtualenv' installed & built before running any command

-- Always remember to enter 'virtualenv' - without your connection will break even if the device is visible

 ## Installation and usage (macOS